mapstruct/mapstruct/readme.md

 MapStruct is a Java [annotation processor](http://docs.oracle.com/javase/6/docs/technotes/guides/apt/index.html) for the generation of type-safe bean mapping classes.

 All you have to do is to define one more more mapper interfaces, annotate them with the `@Mapper` annotation and add the required mapping methods.
-During compilation, MapStruct will generate an implementation for each mapper interface, based on your preferred mapping framework (currently [Dozer](http://dozer.sourceforge.net/) is supported, more to come).
+During compilation, MapStruct will generate an implementation for each mapper interface.
+This implementation uses plain Java method invocations, i.e. no reflection or similar.

 The following shows an example.
 First, an object (e.g. a JPA entity) and an accompanying data transfer object (DTO):